 Is Disneyland as crowded as Disney World?

 Crowds in Disneyland and crowds in Walt Disney World or more or less the same, just composed of different demographics and with slightly different day-to-day trends.
 Disneyland has more local Annual Pass holders whereas Walt Disney World has more tourists.
+Check out a full guide to Disneyland here.

 If you live on the west coast, then a flight to Orlando is going to cost you not only days of travel, but also money.
 This means that driving is also out of the question to get to Disney World.
 If you live on the east coast, you will find yourself in the same dilemma for Disneyland.
 When it comes to travel cost, you will usually save money by sticking to the theme park that is closest to where you live.

 I hope this guide has helped you determine which park is going to be a better value for you.
 While each one holds an exceptional magical experience that can only be found in each park, either one will still make a great vacation.
+Get the full guide to Disney World for kids here.

 Do you prefer Disneyland or Disney World?
 Let me know which is your favorite in the comments!